· FODMAP Diet Guide · guides · 8 min read

 Individual tolerance varies — What triggers symptoms in one person may be perfectly fine for another.

-Gut sensitivity can change – You may want to re-test problematic FODMAPs after a year, as tolerance can improve over time.
+Gut sensitivity can change — Re-test problematic FODMAPs after a year, because tolerance can improve over time.

 - See your doctor for a proper IBS diagnosis and to rule out other conditions